100 things to do in winter in Cape Town

 The elegant Cullinan Hotel offers some of the best value for money with desserts that are so posh they’re almost too good to eat… almost.

-Set in Woodstock’s up-and-coming art district, the Neighbourhood’s Market is one of Cape Town’s trendiest and best-stocked markets with everything from fresh produce to artisan coffee and beer, fashion and fresh flowers.
+The Old Biscuit Mill is set in Woodstock’s up-and-coming art district, the Neighbourhood’s Market is one of Cape Town’s trendiest and best-stocked markets with everything from fresh produce to artisan coffee and beer, fashion and fresh flowers.
 The markets get very busy, so it’s best to go early (open Saturday mornings only).
 We recommend Luke Dale-Roberts’ potato rosti with bacon/salmon, poached egg and hollandaise sauce.